the3deye/UnipiSmartAlert/README.md

                Voice recognition,
                Activity lifecycles,
                using sensors, timers,
-               Various methods of user authentication.
+               Various methods of user authentication
+               and getting used to firebase platform in general